 2011.

-Everything’s paid in blood for three friends who want to rob Spanish jewelry in Morocco.
-They want to break the circle of poverty in which they are immersed.
-In their conversations, one of them will say: “If you want to remain dumb clouds, I won’t stop you.
+Everything’s paid for in blood for three friends who want to rob a Spanish jewelry store in Morocco.
+They want to break the cycle of poverty they’re trapped in.
+In their conversations, one of them says, “If you want to remain dumb clouds, I won’t stop you.
 To each of us, our path.”
-Somehow it's different from another great Moroccan film, “Horses of God,” where kids were pushed by religion into terrorism.
+Somehow, it’s different from another great Moroccan film, “Horses of God,” where kids were pushed by religion into terrorism.
 “Death for Sale” is a great thriller that also deserves to be seen on the big screen.

 17. My Way/Cloclo